sebastianroming/sbstjn.github.io/_posts/2016-08-23-create-golang-cli-with-cobra-and-goxc.md

 [goxc:xc] Parallelizing xc for 16 platforms, using max 7 of 8 processors
 ```

-So let's stop this again and tell `goxc` to just compile one binary for now and configure a path where it should store the binary afterwars.
+So let's stop this again and tell `goxc` to just compile one binary for now and configure a path where it should save the binary afterwards.

 ```bash
 $ > $GOPATH/bin/goxc \